php-enqueue/enqueue-dev/docs/bundle/config_reference.md

             # The option tells whether RabbitMQ broker has delay plugin installed or not
             delay_plugin_installed: false
+        fs:

+            # The store directory where all queue\topics files will be created and messages are stored
+            store_dir:            ~ # Required

+            # The option tells how many messages should be read from file at once.
+The feature save resources but could lead to bigger messages lose.
+            pre_fetch_count:      1

+            # The queue files are created with this given permissions if not exist.
+            chmod:                384
     client:
         traceable_producer:   false
         prefix:               enqueue